The SalvusMesh, SalvusFlow, and SalvusOpt packages are part of a single Salvus Python module.

 If you follow our recommended installation procedure you will first install

-conda and then create a new conda environment in which to finally install
+Miniconda and then create a new python environment using

 Assuming you are following our recommendations of using

-containing everything required to run Salvus.
+containing all dependencies required to run Salvus.
 Additionally it contains the

 Jupyter project which we recommend as an interface to Salvus.

-By now there should be some indication in your shell that you have an active Salvus conda environment.
+By now there should be some indication in your shell that you have an active Salvus python environment.
 Remember to always activate it, otherwise Salvus will not be available.